GSA/ficam-pacs/pages/pacs_procurements.md

   <td colspan="7" class="desc">
   <ul>
 	<li>For details, see <a href="{{site.baseurl}}/alignfslandauth/" target="_blank">Aligning FSL and Authentication Mechanism</a>.</li>
-	<li>The FSL assessment and chosen PIV authentication mechanisms will form the basis for the PACS/E-PACS requirements document/specification, as well as affect the SOW and project costs.</li>
+	<li>The FSL assessment and chosen PIV authentication mechanisms will form the basis for the PACS requirements document/specification, as well as affect the SOW and project costs.</li>
 	<li>The sample survey questions below will help you assess the FSL of each facility and select the right PIV authentication mechanisms:
 	<ul>
-		<li>Who will use a facility’s PACS/E-PACS?
+		<li>Who will use a facility’s PACS?
 Include all possible users.</li>
 		<li>What credentials do the facility’s users and visitors have?</li>
 		<li>What facility access risks exist?</li>
 		<li>How can the facility mitigate these risks?</li>
-		<li>What PACS/E-PACS installations does the facility need?</li>
+		<li>What PACS installations does the facility need?</li>
-		<li>What support systems would be integrated into the facility’s PACS/E-PACS (for example, intrusion detection, video surveillance, emergency notification, elevator control)?</li>
+		<li>What support systems would be integrated into the facility’s PACS (for example, intrusion detection, video surveillance, emergency notification, elevator control)?</li>
-		<li>What PACS/E-PACS integrator or other contractor services does the agency need to solicit bids on?</li>
+		<li>What PACS integrator or other contractor services does the agency need to solicit bids on?</li>
-		<li>What PACS/E-PACS hardware and software is needed?</li>
+		<li>What PACS hardware and software is needed?</li>
 	</ul>
 	</li>
 	<li>Your agency’s selected integrator will help select the approved, needed hardware and software through the GSA Acquisitions process (Schedules 70 and 84, Blanket Purchase Orders, etc.).
 The following are some useful considerations: